vanessacleary/vanessacleary-Ms1-2021/README.md

 **Section 1: The hero image with jumbotron and CTA:**
 * I chose a less striking image for the hero image as I wanted the Balance concept, price and free trail CTA to be the first thing visitors see.
 I had tested other images and they took away from the key information.
 The current image was still distracting however adding a shadowed overlay helped mute out the image and draw more attention to the key information and CTA.

+  * The follwoing user stories addresses this section
+    * *As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.*
+    * *As a First Time Visitor, I want to easily see the price.*
+    * *As a First Time Visitor, I want to easily be able to sign up for a free trial to get an idea of what the membership is like.*
+    * *As a returning visitor, I want to easily be reminded what Balance is about and how it works.*

 ![Hero section](/docs/features/hero-section.JPG)

 **Section 2:**
 * The ‘About’ section is an information section, detailing how Balance was formed, the target audience, the different styles of Yoga and Meditation available and direction Balance is going in.
 The ‘Here what our members have to say’ button is an essential CTA to draw visitors' attention to how much current members love Balance.
 The copy was created by me.

+  * The follwoing user stories addresses this section
+      * *As a First Time Visitor, I want easily know find out about the organisation, how it works and how to sign up.*

 ![About section](/docs/features/about-section.JPG)